PavithraPillai/Perl/README.md

 You can run other tools included in Strawberry Perl like: perldoc, gcc, gmake ...

 ## TEXT EDITOR
-To create perl scripts you need a text editor that's not included with Strawberry Perl like Padre (which can be installed by running
-"cpan Padre" from the command prompt) and Notepad++ (which is downloadable at http://notepad-plus-plus.org/ ) which both include syntax highlighting for Perl scripts.
+To create perl scripts you need a text editor that's not included with Strawberry Perl like Padre (which can be installed by running "cpan Padre" from the command prompt) and [Notepad++](http://notepad-plus-plus.org/) which both include syntax highlighting for Perl scripts.